imBuzz/tahc/README.md

 It will be full **OPEN-SOURCE** so you can edit it or help me to maintain it through pull requests ;)

 ### HOW TO SETUP?
+1) Donwload at least Java 17
-1) Download the jar from releases or any spigot/built-by-bit pages
+2) Download the jar from releases or any spigot/built-by-bit pages
-2) Put it in your plugins folder, you can put the same jar in Velocity's, Bungee's or Spigot's folder, it will work everywhere
+3) Put it in your plugins folder, you can put the same jar in Velocity's, Bungee's or Spigot's folder, it will work everywhere
-3) Startup the server and allow tahc to generate his folder
+4) Startup the server and allow tahc to generate his folder
-4) You are done! - you can now enjoy your protected and filtered chat
+5) You are done! - you can now enjoy your protected and filtered chat

 ### COMMANDS
 * /tahc reload -> it will reload the plugin | PERMISSION: tahc.reload